 5 Months I am waiting for a temporary resident visa in Cancun

-So happily I went to Cancun Immigration office and processed the whole thing.
+So happy I went to the Cancun Immigration office and processed the whole thing.
 Two months maximum they told me there at the desk.

 And now I am 4 months further in time, almost 5, and nothing has happened.
-O well, something has happened.
-As soon as I left the office I got an email, with a website, login verification and a number to check my status.
+Oh well, something has happened.
+As soon as I left the office I got an email, with a website, login verification, and a number to check my status.

 And every time I check nothing has changed.
 I have contacted lawyers, they all promise heaven until you say the paperwork is in process, then they gro very silent.
 Only one lawyer told me that he had a client also waiting from February 2019 for his card.
 So I am not the only one.
 Very comforting.

 The wildest stories are told: lack of plastic cards, the officer has left the building with a pile of files and ours is in it and lost, and INM in Mexico city told me that there is nothing I can do to speed up the process, just wait, they try to calm me down on Twitter.
 Sit and wait.
 I should have been in Puerto Vallarta by now, owning a motorbike and maybe even a bank account, getting ready for my first road trip.
 Setting up a home base, get a cat, you know, stuff like you have a life.

 But not me, I am stuck here in the Riviera Maya where the beaches and the sea are totally unswimmable due to sargassum and I cannot do anything!
 For any day now I can get called in to either be fingerprinted or not since that was done in the Netherlands, so maybe to just pick up my card.
 There also multiple stories about that part of the process.
 But the truth is: nobody knows anything, my file might be lost and nobody knows about it.
 Not even the immigration officers themselves.